AN-773/openvpn-install/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=angristan.openvpn-install)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/angristan)

-OpenVPN installer for Debian, Ubuntu, Fedora, CentOS, Arch Linux, Oracle Linux, Rocky Linux and AlmaLinux.
+OpenVPN installer for Debian, Ubuntu

-This script will let you setup your own secure VPN server in just a few seconds.
+This script will let you setup your own secure VPN server with TAP support in just a few seconds.

 You can also check out [wireguard-install](https://github.com/angristan/wireguard-install), a simple installer for a simpler, safer, faster and more modern VPN protocol.